ZillaRU/EmotiVoice-TPU/README.md

-# Run Emoti-OpenVoice on your Airbox
+# Text-to-speech and tone color conversion on your Airbox

-This repo is a SG2300x-adapted demo of EmotiVoice(@NetEase Youdao) and OpenVoice(@MyShell.ai).
+This is a SG2300x-adapted demo of EmotiVoice(@NetEase Youdao) and OpenVoice(@MyShell.ai).

 ## 0. Clone the repository.